- Price: $2,374 for a queen before discounts

 The edge supportⓘ The bed’s stability along the edges is also impressive—testers say they can roll close to the edge of the mattress without feeling like they’re going to fall off.
 This can be helpful for people who want to use the mattress’s entire sleeping surface or who may struggle getting in and out of bed.

 Our testers were surprised at how cool the Helix Midnight Luxe sleeps, giving it a five out of five for cooling.
 This is likely due to the breathable Tencelⓘ A brand of lyocell fiber made from wood pulp that’s known for being soft, breathable, and absorbent cover and copper-infusedⓘ Copper is a good conductor and can absorb and disperse body heat, helping to regulate body temperature. gel memory foamⓘ Memory foam with small gel pods designed for cooling in the third layer of the mattress.
-This can be beneficial for people with insomnia since a cool environment can help you sleep more soundly.
+This could be a plus for people with insomnia since a cool environment can help you sleep more soundly.

 The mattress has good bounce (four out of five), making it easier to move around during the night, but most bouncy mattresses aren’t the best at isolating motion.
 During testing, we felt a lot of movement from the other side of the bed, which may not be ideal for light sleepers who share the bed with a restless partner.